YxshR/admin-ecommerce-perfume-website/README-ENV-SETUP.md

    - Name it "Avito Admin OTP" or similar
    - Copy the generated 16-character password

+### For Twilio Verify:
+1. Sign up for a Twilio account at https://www.twilio.com/
+2. Obtain your Account SID and Auth Token from the Twilio console dashboard
+3. For the Verify service:
+   - Navigate to Verify in the Twilio console
+   - Create a new Verify service or use the existing one (VA6d30f761fb32414863edfb815f56ed05)
+   - Copy the Service SID to the TWILIO_VERIFY_SERVICE_SID variable
+4. Set the `TWILIO_ACCOUNT_SID`, `TWILIO_AUTH_TOKEN`, and `TWILIO_VERIFY_SERVICE_SID` in your `.env.local` file
+5. For production use, ensure your Twilio account is upgraded (not in trial mode)
+6. Add test phone numbers to your Twilio verified numbers list if in trial mode

 ### Security:
 - Never commit your `.env.local` file to version control
 - Keep your JWT_SECRET secure and complex
 - Ensure that your MongoDB connection string is properly secured
+- Protect your Twilio credentials

 ### MongoDB Setup:
-- Make sure your MongoDB database has the required collections: Users, Products, Orders, AdminOTP
+- Make sure your MongoDB database has the required collections: Users, Products, Orders
 - The Admin user should have the role field set to "admin"
+- For SMS OTP login, ensure the admin user has the correct phone number in the database

 After setting up the `.env.local` file, restart your development server for the changes to take effect.